 As a school-wide program, beginning each year at the Feast of Saint Francis of Assisi in October, and on a monthly basis, we award the Saint Francis statue to a class that best demonstrates selfless love, service, and compassion for the school or broader community.
 Individual certificates are also awarded to outstanding students or adults.

-All Middle School students are required for graduation to perform at least 60 hours of community service, split between on-campus and off-campus volunteer work.
+All Middle School students are required to perform at least 60 hours of community service, split between on-campus and off-campus volunteer work, to qualify for graduation.
 A “Saint Francis Prayer” service award is presented to the graduating eighth grader who accumulates the most hours in their Middle School academic career.
 We have had honored students with as many as 700 hours!